felixgomez/Notes/equipment/README.md

 ## Top 5 price/quality equipment for the future

 This ranking is very opinionable and I change my mind twice a month aprox.
 Is about hardware only too.
-I love Apple machines but mostly for software-hardware user experience than hardware alone.
+I love Apple machines but mostly because of their software-hardware user experience rather than hardware alone.

 I use free software mostly of the time (not OS dependent) so I've been thinking about leaving behind the Apple ecosystem, but I have to meditate more about it.